exesalinewinexe-maker/Emulator-PC-Games/README.md

 Emulator‑PC‑Games is a growing project focused on learning, experimenting, and building advanced tools for game analysis — with no limits, no waiting, and no forced login.

-# 🛠️ Installation (Android & iOS)
+# 🛠️ Installation (All devices)

-The Emulator‑PC‑Games project is built for mobile and tablet devices only.
+The Emulator‑PC‑Games project is built for mobile and tablet and all devices.
-It runs directly in your browser or as a PWA app on Android and iOS — no PC installation required, no queue, and no forced login.
+It runs directly in your browser or as a PWA app on Android and iOS — no queue, and no forced login.

 ---